What is the best diet for autoimmune?

 -

-Consume large quantities of produce (half your plate is vegetable and fruit).
+Consume large quantities of produce.
 Produce contains important vitamins/minerals and fibre.
 Fibre is essential for removing toxins, metabolic waste and excess hormones, and balancing blood sugar.

 -